ruedli/OctoPlugout/README.md

      - Print is monitored
      - Pi will be shutdwono
      - Power will be switched off.

+** 2.1 Messages - 2 nov 2020
+-    Main version 2.x because you need to configute the LED_ON / LED_OFF time for the new state (print_started)

+	 This new state prevents very short / aborted print jobs (configurable time and reached extruder temperature) to trigger a shutdown/power off
+     Thnx to Tim for pointing this out!

 ## Requests / Future To Do List
 - Avoid switching off if Octoprint is running and not shutdown: even if you try to force it, with a non-monitored "long press"